betajippity/sseneoncompare/README.md

 cmake . && make && ./sseneoncompare
 ```

-On macOS 11 and up, using the above will automatically build a Universal Binary with x86_64 and arm64 support.
 The x86_64 build includes both scalar implementations and the SSE implementation.
 The arm64 build includes both scalar implementations, the SSE implementation (using [sse2neon](https://github.com/DLTcollab/sse2neon)), and the Neon implementation.

 When run, the program will run each ray-bounding-box intersection implementation 1000 times and report the total time taken.

+Unfortunately, on macOS 11 and up, automatically building a Universal Binary with x86_64 and arm64 support does not work due to CMake's ispc support not working with Universal Binary support yet.

 Licensing
 ===